toramregistlet/toramregistlet.github.io/Registlet/Registlet.md

 ## Instructor
 (Lv: 230)
-> Sets your own EXP Gain to 0% to increase the EXP Gain of the party member with the lowest level by 1% per level.
+> Sets your own EXP Gain to 0% to increase the EXP Gain of the party member with the lowest level by 1% per level.<br/>
-Less effective if there are multiple recipients.
+> Less effective if there are multiple recipients.

 Max Level: 10<br/>
 Rarity: